wowaTYPO3/website-crawler/README.md

 - Temporary files are automatically cleaned up, even if the script is interrupted.
 - The User-Agent setting in the configuration file is used for robots.txt compliance.
 - The structured output format makes it easy to process the results programmatically or manually.
+- **URL segment exclusions work at both download and processing levels for maximum efficiency.**
+- **Exclusion patterns are case-sensitive and support partial matching within URLs.**